 - Over 2.5 goals is available around +119 to +120.

-- Both teams to score has been listed around +105.
+- Both teams to score has been listed around +105, with BTTS No around -125.

 The market is telling a consistent story.
 Canada are favored, but not by enough to suggest a clear mismatch.
-The total is also shaded strongly to the Under, which matches the recent form of both teams.
-Canada’s last 6 matches have produced Under 2.5 goals in 83% of games, while Bosnia’s last 6 have also landed Under 2.5 goals in 83% of games.
+The total is also shaded toward the Under, which matches the recent form of both teams and the injury situation around Canada’s attack.
+Canada still have more ways to create the decisive moment, but without Davies, this is not a spot where the hosts should be expected to run away from Bosnia.

-The more aggressive betting angle would be Canada and Under 2.5, but without needing to force a same-game angle, the cleaner play is Canada on the moneyline.
-The price is still playable because Canada have the stronger attacking ceiling, the home-field lift and the better chance of controlling the tempo.
-Bosnia can frustrate them, but a full 90 minutes of defending against Canada’s pace is a difficult ask.
+The more aggressive betting angle would be Canada and Under 2.5, but without needing to force a same-game angle, the cleaner play is Canada to win.
+The price is still playable around -120 because Canada have home-field advantage, more attacking depth and the better chance of controlling territory.
+Bosnia can frustrate them, and the draw is very live, but Canada should create the better late-game pressure if this is level after an hour.

 Canada vs Bosnia and Herzegovina Model Projection